-- 0 No relevant points. - 1-5 Answers in this band will show very limited or no interpretation, application, analysis and evaluation, and will show only limited knowledge and understanding.
+- 0 No relevant points. - 1 5 Answers in this band will show very limited or no interpretation, analysis and evaluation, and will show only limited knowledge and understanding.

-Lower in the band, there may be one or two insubstantial points about methods in general, or some material ineffectually recycled from the Item or some knowledge relating solely to the issue of court proceedings with very little or no reference to covert observation.
+Lower in the band, there may be one or two insubstantial points about methods in general, or some material ineffectually recycled from Item C, or some knowledge relating solely to the issue of suicide, with very little or no reference to qualitative documents.

-Higher in the band, answers will show limited, undeveloped sociological knowledge, for example in the form of two or three insubstantial points about covert observation.
+Higher in the band, answers will show limited undeveloped sociological knowledge, for example in the form of two or three insubstantial points about qualitative documents.
 Analysis and evaluation will be very limited or non-existent.

-6-11 Answers in this band will show reasonable interpretation, application, analysis and/or evaluation, and will show reasonable knowledge and understanding.
+6 - 11 Answers in this band will show reasonable interpretation, application, analysis and/or evaluation, and will show reasonable knowledge and understanding.

-Lower in the band, answers will present some potentially relevant material, including a broadly accurate (though probably list-like) account of some of the strengths and/or limitations of covert observation.
-However, application to the study of crime and deviance or to the issue in the question will be very limited or non-existent.
+Lower in the band, answers will present some potentially relevant material, including a broadly accurate (though possibly list-like) account of some of the strengths and/or limitations of qualitative documents.
+However, application to the study of crime and deviance or to the issue of suicide will be very limited or non-existent.

-Higher in the band, there will be broader and/or deeper knowledge of the strengths and limitations of covert observation and somewhat more successful application of this knowledge.
+Higher in the band, there will be broader and/or deeper knowledge of the strengths and limitations of qualitative documents and somewhat more successful application of this knowledge.
 However, while material will be interpreted accurately, some of it will be applied in a more generalised way or a more restricted way; for example:

-- specific but undeveloped application to court proceedings, or - a focus on the research characteristics of court proceedings, including judges, barristers, juries, witnesses and defendants with implicit links to some features of covert observation, or - applying covert observation to the study of crime in general, not to the specifics of studying court proceedings.
+- specific but undeveloped application to suicide, or - a focus on the research characteristics of suicide with implicit links to some features of qualitative documents, or - applying qualitative documents to the study of crime and deviance in general, not to the specifics of suicide.